SPARC-FAIR-Codeathon/KnowMore/README.md

  </p>
 <br/>

-Such an architecture was motivated by our aim to make the elements KnowMore fully interoperable as well as ready to on-board the SPARC Data Portal:
+Such an architecture was motivated by our aim to make the elements of KnowMore fully interoperable as well as ready to on-board the SPARC Data Portal:
-* Integrating the front-end of KnowMore would only require to merge our fork of the sparc-app with the main branch sparc-app branch
+* Integrating the front-end of KnowMore would only require to merge our fork of the sparc-app with the main branch sparc-app branch.
-* The back-end of the sparc-app, the sparc-api, is build as a Flask application so the KnowMore back-end would be readily compatible
+* The back-end of the sparc-app, the [sparc-api](https://github.com/nih-sparc/sparc-api), is build as a Flask application so the KnowMore back-end would be readily compatible.
-* The data processing jobs are designed to run on osparc and would not require any type of integration
+* The data processing jobs are designed to run on osparc and would not require any type of integration as our back-end ensure communication with osparc.

 ## Usecase
 Our development and testing revolved around these three datasets: